zephyrproject-rtos/zephyr/doc/security/security-overview.rst

 1. Changes will be submitted from the interested party(ies) via pull requests to the Zephyr documentation repository.

-2. The security committee will review these changes and provide feedback or acceptance of the changes.
+2. The Zephyr Security Subcommittee will review these changes and provide feedback or acceptance of the changes.

 3. Once accepted, these changes will become part of the document.